Welcome to our CaringBridge website. We are using it to keep family and friends updated in one place.

 At the end of 2015, Bryant ended up changing to a different nephrologist, this time at the Glickman Urological & Kidney Institute at the Cleveland Clinic, and this doctor wanted to do another biopsy.
 The results ultimately led to the diagnosis of Alport Syndrome, and Bryant was referred to a doctor who was running a study for people with Alport Syndrome.
 Bryant was admitted to the study, and as part of the study, he received genetic testing that confirmed that he has X-Linked Alport Syndrome, a genetic mutation of the COL4A5 gene on his X chromosome that causes abnormalities that prevent the kidneys from filtering blood properly.
 Gradual scarring of the kidneys occurs, eventually leading to end-stage renal failure – with 90% of affected males needing a kidney transplant before age 40.
 The majority of males with XLAS also develop hearing and eye abnormalities, but amazingly, Bryant does not have any of those issues.

 Bryant continued to lead a normal life, and he had hoped to get into another kidney disease study last year, but his GFR (glomerular filtration rate – a gauge of how well kidneys are functioning) dipped too low.
 He continued to follow up with his doctor, and his numbers started dropping pretty rapidly.
 His GFR was 27 in March, and then it dropped to 19 in May.
 20 is transplant level, and 15 is dialysis level.
 When he saw his nephrologist in early June, the process was started for him to be evaluated and listed for transplant.
-His GFR is still hanging just above dialysis level, and our prayer is that he will be able to get the transplant without having to go on dialysis, as long-term transplant success and overall physical health are significantly better when the patient has not had to undergo dialysis.
+It took almost a full year, but at long last, the transplant was performed on May 13, 2019.
+Bryant was able to avoid dialysis altogether, which is a huge praise.
+So far, things are progressing well as he starts the post-op recovery phase of this journey.